locka99/cpp-to-rust-book/porting_from_cpp/assignments_in_conditionals.md

 }
 ```

-This code will run the loop for as long as `doSomething()` returns `Some(value)` where `value` is assigned to a variable `result`.
+This code will run the loop, calling `getResponseCode()` and if it evaluates to `Some(value)` then `value` is copied to variable `result`.
+If it does not match the pattern then the loop breaks.

-Rust really likes function to convey something-ness, or status in their signature so this is a good solution.
+This is good design in Rust.
+It is always to convey information in a function's signature.
 Not only do we make the distinction between a bad result and a good one, but we can use `while let`.

-The only form of assignment inside a conditional is the specialised and explicit `if let` and `while let` forms which are explained elsewhere.